guidepup/guidepup.dev/docs/api/class-virtual.md

 describe("Screen Reader Tests", () => {
   test("should traverse the page announcing the expected roles and content", async () => {
-    // Setup a page using a framework and testing library of your choice setupBasicPage();
+    // Set up a page using a framework and testing library of your choice setupBasicPage();

     // Start your Virtual Screen Reader instance